cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.4.7 (2020-07-14) =
+* Solved an Aelia price caching issue

+= 8.4.6 (2020-07-10) =
+* Changed Google Review XML Schema to 2.3
+* Re-arranged the product_ids in Google product review feeds
+* Replaced & characters in product names with 'and' for Google product review feeds

+= 8.4.5 (2020-07-09) =
+* Fixed support for Bing Shopping feeds

+= 8.4.4 (2020-07-09) =
+* Added the Facebook Pixel feature

+= 8.4.3 (2020-07-09) =
+* Flat rate shipping methods that had no classes set resulted in empty shipping costs in feeds.
+This has been solved now.

+= 8.4.2 (2020-07-08) =
+* Fixed an issue with German free shipping zones not showing in Google Shopping feeds

+= 8.4.1 (2020-07-07) =
+* Added two new Google Shopping fields to the template: productdetail and producthighlight

+= 8.4.0 (2020-07-03) =
+* Added attributes for unfiltered descriptions and short descriptions meaning all short codes and HTML will stay in.

+= 8.3.9 (2020-06-28) =
+* Attributes that have multiple values that are not set for variations can now be used in the data manipulation feature

+= 8.3.8 (2020-06-25) =
+* Changed the XML node order for Google Product Review feeds as it was not (always) validating by Google

+= 8.3.7 (2020-06-21) =
+* Added a product title hyphen attribute showing a hyphen between the parent variable product name and the attribute values

+= 8.3.6 (2020-06-14) =
+* Added priceValidUntil structured data for variable and variation products

+= 8.3.5 (2020-06-13) =
+* Changed the Google Product Review feed node order

+= 8.3.4 (2020-06-12) =
+* Removed line-breaks from the description and short description attribute

+= 8.3.3 (2020-06-10) =
+* Added a feature to add the parent product ID to the Facebook pixel ID instead of the variation product ID's for variable products

+= 8.3.2 (2020-06-09) =
+* Solved a PHP notification on the settings page for users running an older PHP version

+= 8.3.1 (2020-06-09) =
+* The Facebook DOM solution resulted in duplicate products in feeds.
+This issue has been solved now.

+= 8.3.0 (2020-06-07) =
+* When our plugin is enabled and the structured data snippet feature is disabled then use the normal default WooCommerce structured data

+= 8.2.9 (2020-06-04) =
+* Reverted to DOM for Facebook / Instagram feeds as Facebook, all of a sudden, requires preservation of line-breaks

+= 8.2.8 (2020-05-30) =
+* Added webitemid attribute to the Google Local Product Feed template

 = 8.2.7 (2020-05-26) =
 * Solved a plugin conflict with GLS France plugin for WooCommerce